kanevk/markdown-cv/_posts/2020-07-29-Kamen-Kanev-CV.md

 `May 2017 - May 2019`
 __[ReceiptBank](https://www.receipt-bank.com/){:target="_blank" rel="noopener"}__

-Working under "Majestic Rails Monilth", carrying refactorings and introducing new features have taught me a lot.
+Working under "Majestic Rails Monilth" - carrying refactorings and delivering features have taught me a lot.
 Under excellent mentorship, I've learned a lot about being pragmatic and organized.
 Reviewing other people's work taught me how to express myself better.
 Part of my contribution is: